ministryofjustice/staff-device-logging-infrastructure/README.md

 ### Useful commands

 - To log in to the browser-based AWS console using `aws-vault`, run either of the following commands:
-  - `aws-vault login moj-pttp-dev` to log in to the dev account.
+  - `aws-vault login moj-pttp-dev` to log in to the Dev account.
-  - `aws-vault login moj-pttp-shared-services` to log in to the shared services account.
+  - `aws-vault login moj-pttp-shared-services` to log in to the Shared Services account.

 ## Modules